 Healthy discounts and rewards

 Vitality income protection comes with access to various discounts and rewards designed to help you have a healthier lifestyle.
-Whether that’s providing access to 40% off gym memberships or a heavily discounted Apple Watch (including the new series 6) to track activity, the company’s focus is to help customers to improve their health and reduce their chances of illness.
-The Vitality reward system also allows you earn up to 75% off Champneys Spa Breaks and even money off food shopping at Waitrose & Partners.
+Whether that’s providing access to 50% off gym memberships or a heavily discounted Apple Watch (including the new series 7) to track activity, the company’s focus is to help customers to improve their health and reduce their chances of illness.
+The Vitality reward system also allows you to earn up to 75% off Champneys Spa Breaks and even money off food shopping at Waitrose & Partners.
 I personally have a Vitality Life Insurance product which I use to save over £1,000 a year as shown in my Vitality life insurance review.

 How do the optimiser and Vitality programmes work?